Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Overdue pregnancy: women who are obese are at a much greater risk of carrying their baby beyond their expected due date.
 Women of normal weight are much more likely to deliver on time- or even just a little early.

-Problems during labor: women who are obese while pregnant are at a much greater risk for having to be induced than women who are of normal weight.
+Problems during labor: women who are obese while pregnant are at a much greater risk of having to be induced than women who are of normal weight.
 In addition, obesity can have an effect on pain medication- keeping it from working properly.

 C-Section: if you are obese, you are much more likely to be required to have an emergency or elective C-section.